Caregiver Tips: How To Care For Yourself When Taking Care Of Others

 While those who provide care may find it worthwhile to do so, this doesn’t mean there aren’t difficulties or struggles as a caregiver.
 Some examples of difficulties a caregiver may experience might be:

-Experiencing Burnout: whether physical, mental, emotional, or all three, it’s not uncommon for caregivers to experience burnout, especially in long-term care situations.
+Experiencing Burnout: whether physical, mental, emotional, or all three, it’s not uncommon to experience caregiver burnout, especially in long-term care situations.

-Feeling Stressed: especially if the patient is a loved one, caregiving can cause physical and emotional stress.
+Feeling Stressed: especially if the patient is a loved one, caregiving can cause physical and emotional stress, sometimes referred to as caregiver stress.
 This can happen regardless if they are new caregivers or have provided care for a longer period of time and can result in stress-induced conditions such as high blood pressure.

 Struggling With Financial Implications: while some may be able to provide financial support easily, others may struggle with the resources to consistently and properly care for the recipient.